-In news that was largely overlooked, EU officials just granted a $150 billion emergency bailout measure for Italian banks who are drowning in bad debt.
+In news that was largely overlooked, EU officials just granted a $150 billion emergency bailout measure for Italian banks that are drowning in bad debt.
 Italian officials used the panic around Brexit and fear of a run on their banks to lobby for the special accommodation.
 Portuguese banks aren’t in much better shape.

 Then there is Germany’s Deutsche Bank (NYSE:DB).
 Last week the IMF hammered DB in a report labeling the troubled German firm as the riskiest financial institution in the world.
 DB holds something on the order of $70 trillion dollars in notional value of derivatives exposure.
 It also carries lots of “non-performing” loans.

-And the low-interest-rate regime imposed by European Central bank is suffocating profitability.
+And the low-interest-rate regime imposed by European Central Bank is suffocating profitability.

 Bankers introduced the world to the concept of “systemic risk” when Lehman Brothers collapsed.
 We discovered banks like to buy and sell derivatives such as Credit Default Swaps, purportedly to hedge risks.
 Some trader with Bank A buys the diseased bonds of Institution B. Or maybe the trader simply doesn’t like the prospects of B and wouldn’t touch the bonds with a 10-foot pole.
-Either way he figures B just might default, so A buys insurance in the form of a CDS from Firm C. It works great until B craters and takes C, who has been busily selling a bunch of these swaps to any and all comers, with them.
+Either way, he figures B just might default, so A buys insurance in the form of a CDS from Firm C. It works great until B craters and takes C, who has been busily selling a bunch of these swaps to any comers, with them.

 That’s what happened in 2008.
 The daisy-chain collapse began with Lehman Brothers and ended when the central bankers and bureaucrats stepped in with your money to make good on the spiraling losses.

 Much of the Brexit fallout is political and hard for markets to quantify.
 When Nigel Farage said the European Union is dying, he wasn’t just “Whistling Dixie.”
 Exit movements all over Europe got a big leg up following the British referendum, but EU favorability has been in decline for some time now.
-Debt crises and the flood of middle-Eastern refugees have people doubting if an unelected and unaccountable bureaucracy in Brussels will provide the solutions they seek.
+Debt crises and the flood of Middle-Eastern refugees have people doubting if an unelected and unaccountable bureaucracy in Brussels will provide the solutions they seek.

-Investors should note support for the EU is even lower in France and in Greece than it was in the UK.
+Investors should note support for the EU is even lower in France and in Greece, than it was in the UK.
 Spain, Germany, and the Netherlands aren’t far behind.
 Brexit may well signal the beginning of the end for the EU.